Here’s a list of tips to make your next beach expedition a safe and enjoyable one.

 LOWER TYRE PRESSURES

-Sand driving requires lower tyre pressures so that the tyre’s contact patch is wider and provides better traction.
-Pressures should be dropped to around 16-25psi, depending on the vehicle.
-This doesn’t guarantee that you won’t get bogged, though.
+SAND driving requires lower tyre pressures to ensure the tyre’s contact patch is longer and provides better traction.
+Pressures should be dropped to around 16 to 25psi, depending on the vehicle and terrain.
+This doesn’t guarantee you won’t get bogged, though.

-We recommend steering clear of salt water when you’re driving along the sand, as it’s not great for your 4x4.
+WE recommend steering clear of saltwater when you’re driving along the sand, as it’s not great for your 4x4.
 However, if you do happen to get it wet, be sure to give it a thorough wash when back in town.
-Keep an eye on the tide as well.
+Of course, keep an eye on the tide as well.

-It’s important to know the height of your vehicle’s clearance, as sand driving involves plenty of crests on soft surfaces.
+IT’S important to know the height of your vehicle’s clearance, as sand driving involves plenty of crests on soft surfaces.
 This heightens the chances of a 4x4 bottoming out.
-Before heading to the beach, perhaps give your rig a lift.
+Before heading to the beach, think about giving your rig a lift.

-If you do get stuck, and the chances of getting stuck are pretty high when driving on sand, then you’ll want some gear to make for an easy recovery.
-Don’t forget to pack a set of decent traction boards (MaxTrax).
-In fact, just keep a set of boards on your rig at all times; they don’t take up much space and they’ll prove invaluable.
+IF you get stuck, and the chances of getting stuck are pretty high when driving on sand, then you’ll need gear to make for an easy recovery.
+Don’t forget to pack a set of decent traction boards (Maxtrax) and a shovel.
+Plus a winch will help if truly stuck but you need something to anchor off.
+Keep this kit in your rig whenever you head off road.

 DON’T BE AN IDIOT

-This one is a no-brainer, but you’ll be amazed at how many people disrespect our coastlines.
+THIS one is a no-brainer, but you’ll be amazed at how many people disrespect our coastlines.
 Driving at a steady, safe speed – and not recklessly – will ensure the environment remains protected and you remain alive.
-Also, make sure that what you take with you leaves with you – don’t leave rubbish lying around.
+Also, ensure what you take with you leaves with you – don’t leave rubbish lying around.